Skip to content

 Is LearnClash better than Trivia Crack for learning?

-LearnClash is designed for learning with spaced repetition built into every game mode, duels and practice alike.
+LearnClash is designed for learning with 3-stage spaced repetition built into every game mode, duels and practice alike.
 Questions repeat at growing intervals (7 days, 90 days) until mastered.
 Trivia Crack is built for fun with no knowledge tracking or retention features.

 Does LearnClash have more topics than Trivia Crack?